katta/shopper/README.md

 # Spring boot applications with docker and kubernetes

-### WIP

 This repository demonstrates the complete CI/CD of spring boot applications running as docker containers and deployed on to kubernetes cluster.

+> Please note this is work in progress

 ## Prerequisites